smudge/decks/railsconf-2022/slides.md

 <!--
-And we decided to actually patch the sequences feature to dynamically look up the next available value in the database.
+we decided to patch FactoryBot

-And we tried a few things here.
+So that it could actually look up the next value in the sequence by checking the database.
 -->

 ---